benjamin-rood/8-puzzle/README.md

 * The **Master** branch is an Xcode project just for my convenience, but one only needs to modify the source files and push those.

 * Uses C++11 and C++14, at least temporarily.
-On submission will be 100% compatible with gcc installed in Massey Labs.
-NOTE: This is Ben's responsibility.
+On submission will be 100% compatible with gcc installed in Massey Labs. *NOTE: This is Ben's responsibility!*
 * C++ Language Dialect: `GNU++14 [-std=gnu++14]` or `C++14 [-std=c++14]`
 * C++ Standard Library: `libc++ (LLVM C++ standard library with C++11 Support)`